 - 8 to 10 ounces baby spinach

-- 1/2 cup chopped canned artichoke hearts (stored in water)
+- ½ cup chopped canned artichoke hearts (packed in water, not oil)

 - Salt and freshly ground black pepper